| .vscode | ||

 And finally, create your production cert, and it'll be ready to use in the

-wildcard-cert-prod
+wildcard-cert-prod secret.

 apiVersion: cert-manager.io/v1